MicrosoftDocs/xamarin-docs/docs/android/get-started/hello-android/hello-android-quickstart.md

 Finally, test the application by running it on an Android device or emulator and translating a Phoneword:

 [![Screenshot of app when it is complete](hello-android-quickstart-images/intro-app-examples-sml.png)](hello-android-quickstart-images/intro-app-examples.png#lightbox)

+To run the app on an Android device, see how to [set up your device for development](~/android/get-started/installation/set-up-device-for-development.md).

 -----